 Fortunately, you can do some solo trekking in Nepal for a fraction of that.
 I’ll make a post about my expenses one day.

 Regardless, I stood there at Base Camp in awe, a childhood dream realized of finally reaching the place I’ve seen in so many documentaries.
 Unfortunately, the clouds dropped and cut my time there shorter than I would have liked, but what a feeling!
 I had to scurry out of there quickly or risk begging for a place to spend the night.
 I’d choose the BBC tent if it came to that.

 I held my ground as the rotor wash from one of the many landing helicopters (watch video) nearly blew me off the mountain, and thought about how, statistically, some of the tents I was looking at would remain empty at the end of the season.

 Sadly, some of the climbers I saw wouldn’t be coming back for high fives and hot meals.

-- Here’s the story of survival with the only near-death photo of myself that I know of.
+- Here’s the story of my blizzard survival in the Himalayas with the only near-death photo of myself that I know of.

 I felt like a gnat struggling against the immensely drab and threatening moonscape beneath my bleeding feet.
 The sharp wind bit the skin off my face; I still have numb patches.
 By all accounts, I shouldn’t have survived, and thought for a while that I wouldn’t.
 I also felt the same sickening, familiar snap felt in February as my toe broke again and altered the fate of my trip.
 But that’s a story for next time.